Tydings–McDuffie Act

-The act was authored in the 73rd United States Congress by Senator Millard E. Tydings (Dem.) of Maryland and Representative John McDuffie (Dem.) of Alabama, and signed into law by President Franklin D. Roosevelt.
+The act was authored in the 73rd United States Congress by Senator Millard Tydings (Dem.) of Maryland and Representative John McDuffie (Dem.) of Alabama, and signed into law by President Franklin D. Roosevelt.

 Provisions

 The Tydings–McDuffie Act specified a procedural framework for the drafting of a constitution for the government of the Commonwealth of the Philippines within two years of its enactment.
-The act specified a number of mandatory constitutional provisions, and required approval of the constitution by the U.S. President and by Filipinos.
+The act specified a number of mandatory constitutional provisions, and required approval of the constitution by the U.S. president and by Filipinos.
 The act mandated U.S. recognition of independence of the Philippine Islands as a separate and self-governing nation after a ten-year transition period.

-Prior to independence, the act allowed the U.S to maintain military forces in the Philippines and to call all military forces of the Philippine government into U.S. military service.
-The act empowered the U.S. President, within two years following independence, to negotiate matters relating to U.S. naval reservations and fueling stations of in the Philippine Islands.
+Prior to independence, the act allowed the U.S. to maintain military forces in the Philippines and to call all military forces of the Philippine government into U.S. military service.
+The act empowered the U.S. president, within two years following independence, to negotiate matters relating to U.S. naval reservations and fueling stations in the Philippine Islands.

 Immigration

-The act reclassified all Filipinos, including those who were living in the United States, as aliens for the purposes of immigration to America.
+The act reclassified all Filipinos, including those who were living in the United States, as aliens for the purposes of immigration to the United States.
 A quota of 50 immigrants per year was established.
-Before this act, Filipinos were classified as United States nationals, but not United States citizens, and while they were allowed to migrate relatively freely, they were denied naturalization rights within the US, unless they were citizens by birth in the mainland US.
+Before this act, Filipinos were classified as United States nationals, but not United States citizens, and while they were allowed to migrate relatively freely, they were denied naturalization rights within the US unless they were citizens by birth in the mainland US.

 History

+An attempt to set a final date for Philippine independence was first manifested in the Hare-Hawes-Cutting Act of 1933.
+Though Congress passed it, overriding President Hoover's veto, it failed to create a concrete timeline for independence.
+Requiring the consent of the Philippine Senate for it to be implemented, the bill failed after the then-President of the Senate Manuel L. Quezon convinced it to reject the bill because of the act's provision that would have allowed for the U.S. to station military bases in the islands permanently.
+Thus, it was necessary for Congress to draft a new bill to address these complaints and finally establish a timeline for the colony's independence.

-In 1934, Manuel L. Quezon, the President of the Senate of the Philippines, headed a "Philippine Independence mission" to Washington, D.C.
-It successfully lobbied Congress and secured the act's passage.
+In 1934, Quezon headed a "Philippine Independence mission" to Washington, D.C.
+It lobbied Congress and secured the act's passage.

-In 1935, under the provisions of the act, the 1935 Constitution of the Philippines was drafted and became law, establishing the Commonwealth of the Philippines with an elected executive, the President of the Philippines.
+In 1935, under the provisions of the act, the 1935 Constitution of the Philippines was drafted and became law, establishing the Commonwealth of the Philippines with an elected executive, the president of the Philippines.
+The Commonwealth was to be a transitional government lasting for a period of ten years, with independence to be granted on July 4, 1946.

-In accordance with the act, President Harry S. Truman issued Proclamation 2695 of July 4, 1946, officially recognizing the independence of the Philippines.
+Accordingly, President Harry S. Truman issued Proclamation 2695 of July 4, 1946, officially recognizing the independence of the Philippines.